stoeps13/connections-doc/source/connectors/enduser/r_ms_plugins_settings.md

 |Email settings|Select **Use Mail application** and specify an email provider, such as HCL Notes.
 This is the email that the plug-in uses for notifications.
 Select **Use mailto: protocol** to use the default email.|
 |Show Desktop icon|Places an icon for the plug-in on your desktop.|
 |Show Windows Explorer Context Menu Extension|This controls whether the HCL Connections context menu displays when you right-click a desktop file.|
 |Enable beta features|Check this box if you want to enable beta features for the plug-in.
 This will give you access to features in a pre-release state.
-You may need to log in again before you can see new features. **Note:** Beta features are generally not documented or fully supported and are intended to give you a preview of what is coming in a future release.
+You may need to log in again before you can see new features. !!! note
+    Beta features are generally not documented or fully supported and are intended to give you a preview of what is coming in a future release.

 |